aidankeighron/Util/docs/assets/Python/decorator.md

 language: Python
 ---

 Decorators are used to add extra functionality onto existing methods.
+They act as an extra steps either before or after the method call.
+It essentially allows you to modify the inputs or outputs before they are passed into the method or after they come out of the method respectively.

 ```python
 def square(fn):